lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/80 DeployOnTargets/01 TMA PXI.md

 - **ACWData.ini:** This file is automatically created if not existent, is used to store the active time of each of the ACW motors.
 - **CCWData.ini:** This file is automatically created if not existent, is used to store the active time of each of the CCW motors.
 - **TMA_PXI_RT_MainConfig.ini:** This file is automatically created if not existent, is used to define the general configuration.
-If empty the default values are used, this is the way it is created is nonexistent at boot.
+If empty the default values are used, this is the way it is created if nonexistent at boot.
 - **./CAR_TCP/CommandTCP_Config.xml:** This file is **necessary** at boot, here the configuration for the TCP server used to communicate with the MtMountOperationManager is specified.
 If not found at boot the code won't startup.
 - **./DiscreteStateReporting/DiscreteStateReporting.json:** This file is **necessary** at boot, here the configuration